stitchdata/docs/_developer-content/import-api/guides/structuring-data-for-the-import-api.md

           }
           {% endcapture %}

+          {% assign description = "Defining Primary Keys for the Batch endpoint" %}

           {% include layout/code-snippet.html language="json" code=code %}

           If you choose to define Primary Keys, keep the following in mind: